-2Note that this way, you will be unable to easily update the code with whatever new developments or bug fixes occur in the future, nor can propagate back any code changes that you might have made and might want to become part of the official muffingen code (i.e. downloading the Zip file becomes a one-off installation that loses its formal connection to the GitHub repository).
+&lt;sup>1Note that this way, you will be unable to easily update the code with whatever new developments or bug fixes occur in the future, nor can propagate back any code changes that you might have made and might want to become part of the official muffingen code (i.e. downloading the zip file becomes a one-off installation that loses its formal connection to the GitHub repository).